Procedure overview

 Where the University is required to execute a licencing agreement, the agreement must be progressed according to the Contract Management Framework.

-All requests for the purchase of ICT Goods and/or Services, including cloud based solutions, must be directed via ServiceHub.
+All requests for the purchase of ICT Goods and/or Services, including cloud-based solutions, must be directed via ServiceHub.
 General enquires can be directed to ICT.Procurement@usq.edu.au or via the Manager (Procurement).

-4.12.1 Software renewals
+4.12.1 Software

 Software renewals will be treated on a case-by-case basis and will include a specified review date.
 Requests for renewal should be submitted via ServiceHub.